M51 (missile): Development

 After having spent €5 billion ($6.7 billion) developing the missile, the French government placed a €3 billion ($3.9 billion) order with EADS SPACE Transportation for the M51 in December 2004.
 The contract covered serial production of the M51 for ten years, with the company to be responsible for sustained readiness support throughout the missile's life.

 In 2014 Airbus signed a deal with the French government for development work on an upgrade designated M51.3 to equip the new ballistic missile submarines of the French Navy, SNLE 3G.
-On 10 May 2016 Airbus and Safran signed a joint joint partnership to develop the M51.3 upgrade intended to enter service around 2025.
+On 10 May 2016 Airbus and Safran signed a joint partnership to develop the M51.3 upgrade intended to enter service around 2025.

 M51.4: On August 28, 2025, the French Armaments Agency (DGA) awarded ArianeGroup the contract for the development and production of the fourth version (M51.4) of the M51 strategic ballistic missile.

 Testing

 The M51 performed its first flight test (unarmed) on 9 November 2006 from the French missile flight test centre in Biscarrosse (Landes).
 The target was reached twenty minutes later, in the north-west of the Atlantic Ocean.
 A second and third successful test were carried out on 21 June 2007 and 13 November 2008.